BT4DT/Auto-Merged-BlockList-IR/README.md

 Block IR Ads, Block List</br>

-Automatic Link: from a few databases and merged all into one file.
+Automatic Link: from a few databases and merged all into one file.</br>
+ You can use it in your AdGuard  DNS Block list database for Blocking Ads.